 What is quantum error correction?
 Find out in my review paper, Quantum Error Correction: An Introductory Guide.
 Now published in Contemporary Physics.
-The accepted manuscript can also be downloaded here.
+An open-access version can be downloaded from the arXiv.

 Welcome to my website!
 I work at the UK's newly established Quantum Software Lab where I lead research into quantum error correction.